whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 ## 7. Clean up

 The endpoint is costing money while it is active, so make sure to delete it if not needed.
-I saw something in the docs that says it will spin down to 0 if inactive for a certain period, but I'm not sure that functionality actually works, I will test further.

 ## Improvements